-The Lake Minnetonka shoreline is one of Wayzata’s greatest treasures – Lake Effect Park will build on the vitality of the community asset to become a glimmering gem in the heart of the city.
+The Lake Minnetonka shoreline is one of Wayzata’s greatest treasures – the Lake Effect Project will build on the vitality of the community asset to become a glimmering gem in the heart of the city.
 The park will improve lakefront access for residents, benefiting the community as a whole.
 Equally important are the positive impacts that the park will have on lake ecology, helping to preserve this resource to be enjoyed by future generations.

 The project also includes improvements along Lake Street, including a new urban park that will replace the Municipal Parking Lot at Broadway and Lake Street.

 The project extends from the Section Foreman House to the Depot and from Lake Street to the water’s edge.
 A meandering continuous boardwalk, the Lake Walk, will extend from the Broadway community docks to the historic Depot.
 Along the length is a series of elevated terraces providing many opportunities for residents to sit along the lake edge and dip their toes in the water.
 The entire shoreline will be restored to its natural ecological state.